Nationally Accredited Weight Loss Center

 We host free weight-loss seminars throughout the year.
 This is a great time to learn more about our programs and procedures, ask questions and hear from others.
 To learn more, please call 574-7171.

-If you can’t make it in person, we invite you to watch an online seminar with Dr. Luttrell:
+If you can’t make it in person, we invite you to watch our online seminar.

 PHYSICIANS AND TEAM